wowu/docker-rollout/docs/getting-started.md

    #=> ...
    ```

+If you use docker with sudo or want to make `docker-rollout` available for all users, install it to `/usr/local/lib/docker/cli-plugins/` instead.

 ## Prepare your service

 _docker rollout_ requires a Docker Compose file to work.
 Traffic to your service must be handled by a reverse proxy with automatic service discovery like [Traefik](https://github.com/traefik/traefik) or [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy).
 Here is a sample Compose file with Traefik reverse proxy and a service: